learn-co-curriculum/instant-datascience/README.md

 # Instant Data Science

-When starting any course, you likely look at the syllabus to see what's covered and answer can you do it.
-In this lesson, we'll hope to give you a sense of how with just a little bit of knowledge you can make some real progress in using programs to answer questions with data.
+When starting any course, you likely look at the syllabus to see what's covered and ask yourself if you can do it.
+In this lesson, we'll give you a sense of how, with just a little bit of knowledge, you can make some real progress in using programs to answer questions with data.

 To do so, we'll have lessons and labs on the following topics:
 * Data types: working with text and data